timbru31/UnlimitedLava/README.txt

 You can get infinite lava or water from a fall.
 Just let it flow into a hole an pick it up!

 Commands & Permissions (if no permissions system is detected, only OPs are able to use the commands!)
 Only bukkit's permissions system is supported!
-If a command is typed wrong, it will return, that you should type /unlimitedlava help or /ulava help for more information!

 Node: unlimitedlava.use
 Description: Ability to use the unlimited blocks